squidarth/squidarth.github.io/_posts/2020-02-29-tail-at-scale.md

 recurring job run it that consumed a lot of resources, it might process requests more slowly for potentially a few minutes.

-To address this, Dean proposes the idea of "latency-induced probabation" in which machines are taken out of a cluster and put in "probation" if, for multiple requests, they perform poorly.
+To address this, the authors propose the idea of "latency-induced probabation" in which machines are taken out of a cluster and put in "probation" if, for multiple requests, they perform poorly.
 Once a machine is on "probation", it will no longer receive live requests.
 However, they will still receive shadow requests, which is real production traffic that is duplicated and sent to these instance, but for which the response from the instance on probabation